BrendanThompson/terraform-provider-scratch/docs/data-sources/string.md

 ## Attribute Reference

-In addition to all the arguments aboves, the following attributes are exported.
+In addition to all the arguments above, the following attributes are exported.

 - `id` - The ID of the resource.
 - `out` - The value of `in`.